 Implementation of Form Validation:

 In both these framework, validation is applied differently.
 Laravel has form validations existing as a distinctive class to validate the database anytime and anywhere.
 Its Eloquent ORM can be easily extended for unification.
 However, in Yii, things work quite differently.
 The form validation is linked to the class of a model and all the rules can be easily stored in this model or form.
 After receiving and updating the data, you can check these rules and use validation scripts for making the changes in the model data if a new form is created for this purpose.
 However, this system gets complicated if you need to validate some data within the controller.
-Here, you have to build a custom verification method that increases the hassles of development process.
+Here, you have to build a custom verification method that increases the hassles of the development process.

 Resources and Peer Support:

 In the case of peer support, an old framework is always better than a newer one.
-Hence, Yii has a wider community support as compared to Laravel but the numbers are changing very fast with more developers turning towards Laravel.
+Hence, Yii has wider community support as compared to Laravel but the numbers are changing very fast with more developers turning towards Laravel.
 They are building a stronger community of developers available for providing technical help and support to the beginners.
 Secondly, its resources like learning materials and documentation are much better when compared to Yii.